 Once a concern arises regarding an Applicant's security clearance eligibility, there is a strong presumption against the grant or maintenance of a security clearance.
 See Dorfmont v.
 Brown, 913 F. 2d 1399, 1401 (9th Cir.
 1990), cert. denied, 499 U.S. 905 (1991).
 After the Government presents evidence raising security concerns, the burden shifts to the applicant to rebut or mitigate those concerns.
-See Directive \P E3.1.15.
+See Directive $\P$ E3.1.15.
 The standard applicable in security clearance decisions is that articulated in Egan, supra.
 "Any doubt concerning personnel being considered for access to classified information will be resolved in favor of the national security."
-Directive, Enclosure 2 \P 2(b).
+Directive, Enclosure 2 $\P$ 2(b).

-ISCR Case No. 10-04641 at 4 (App.
+ISCR Case No. 10-04641 at 5 (App.
 Bd.
 Sept.
 24, 2013).

 In summary, no mitigating conditions fully apply.
-In addition to evaluating the facts and applying the appropriate adjudicative factors under Guideline F, I have reviewed the record before me in the context of the whole-person factors listed in AG \P 2(d).
-Applicant has been gainfully employed for the majority of her adult life, and she is presumed to be a mature, responsible citizen.
-Nonetheless, without other information suggesting her financial problems are being adequately addressed, doubts remain about her suitability for access to classified information.
+In addition to evaluating the facts and applying the appropriate adjudicative factors under Guideline F, I have reviewed the record before me in the context of the whole-person factors listed in AG $\P$ 2(d).
+Applicant has been gainfully employed for the majority of his adult life, and he is presumed to be a mature, responsible citizen.
+Nonetheless, without other information suggesting his long-standing financial problems are being addressed, doubts remain about his suitability for access to classified information.
 Protection of the national interest is the principal focus of these adjudications.
-According, those doubts must be resolved against the Applicant.
+According, those doubts must be resolved against Applicant.

 Applicant chose to rely on the written record.
-In so doing, however, she failed to submit sufficient evidence to supplement the record with relevant and material facts regarding her circumstances, articulate her position, and mitigate the financial security concerns.
-She failed to offer evidence of financial counseling or provide documentation regarding her past efforts to address her delinquent debt.
+In so doing, however, he failed to submit sufficient evidence to supplement the record with relevant and material facts regarding his circumstances, articulate his position, and mitigate the financial security concerns.
+He failed to offer evidence of financial counseling or provide documentation regarding his past efforts to address his delinquent debt.
 By failing to provide such information, and in relying on an explanation lacking sufficient detail to fully establish mitigation, financial considerations security concerns remain.